Denzy7/dengine/tools/mingw/README.md

 Once done, locate the install location.
 Proceed to add `<install-folder/bin` to `PATH`.
 There are many ways to do this like control panel and the like.

+The installer may put MinGW in another sub folder `mingw32`

 # linux
 See [MinGW Downloads](https://www.mingw-w64.org/downloads/) for Linux dev packages In a nutshell, install: